 West African-style therapeutic drumming engages young participants in building and playing drums, improving hand-eye coordination, stimulating brain activity and teaching musical skills that will last a lifetime.

-The group most recently performed at the John F. Kennedy Center for the Performing Arts in Washington, D.C., and has been invited to perform at the Summer Olympics in London in 2012.
+The group most recently performed at the John F. Kennedy Center for the Performing Arts in Washington, D.C., and were invited to perform at the Summer Olympics in London in 2012.

 West African drumming traditions are old and powerful.
 At Youth Villages’ residential campuses in Georgia and Tennessee, African drumming serves as a valuable tool to help children and teens work through emotional, behavioral and social issues, helping them move toward recovery and healing.